cado-security/product-help/docs/cado-response/guides/cross-account-creation.md

     ![Attach Role](/img/attach-permissions.png)

-The roles listed in `CadoResponseCrossAccountPolicy` will be now be available in the Cado Response UI and you can import instances from them as normal.
+The roles listed in `CadoResponseCrossAccountPolicy` will now be available in the Cado Response UI and you can import instances from them as normal.